StephanErb/aurora/docs/operations/configuration.md

     -tier_config=path/to/tiers/config.json

-# Multi-Framework Setup
+## Multi-Framework Setup

 Aurora holds onto Mesos offers in order to provide efficient scheduling and [preemption](../features/multitenancy.md#preemption).
 This is problematic in multi-framework environments as Aurora might starve other frameworks.

-With a downside of increased scheduling latency, Aurora can be configured play better with other
+With a downside of increased scheduling latency, Aurora can be configured to be more cooperative:
-frameworks:

-* Lowering `-min_offer_hold_time` (e.g. to `1min`) can ensure unused offers are returned back to Mesos more frequently.
+* Lowering `-min_offer_hold_time` (e.g. to `1mins`) can ensure unused offers are returned back to Mesos more frequently.
 * Increasing `-offer_filter_duration` (e.g to `30secs`) will instruct Mesos
-  not to reoffer rejected resources for the given duration.
+  not to re-offer rejected resources for the given duration.

 Setting a [minimum amount of resources](http://mesos.apache.org/documentation/latest/quota/) for each Mesos role can furthermore help to ensure no framework is starved entirely.